SimonPadbury/baselayer-3/_src/buttons.md

 **Notes:**

-1. Form inputs, textareas, and buttons (including the `btn` class) have `font-size: inherit`.
+1. Form elements and buttons (including the `btn` class) have `font-size: inherit`.
 This means their font sizes can be modified by any font-size limit around the button in Baselayer.
 2. The font-family of form elements and buttons is controlled by `var(--base-ff)` (default is sans-serif).
-3. Buttons and form elements have the same min-height and padding, so that they can be used in combination.
-The padding is set using `--p-form: 0.5em 1em;`, so that it will also respond to the font-size of the button.
+3. Buttons and form elements have the same min-width, min-height and padding, so that they can be used in combination.
+All these are sent to `0.5em`, so that it will also respond to the font-size of the form element or button.
+4. Buttons have built-in `display: inline-flex` and centering and middling flexbox alignment.
-4. Buttons have a built-in hover background-color change: the background color becomes darker for the light theme, and lighter for the dark theme.
+5. Buttons have a built-in hover background-color change: the background color becomes darker for the light theme, and lighter for the dark theme.
 You don’t need to set the hover state of buttons.

 ## Full-width buttons

-In Baselayer, buttons are pre-styled with `display: inline-flex` and centering and middling flexbox alignment.
+If you want a button to stretch full-width there are multiple options:

+1. Add `class="w-100%"` to the button
-So, if you want a button to stretch full-width, you can add `class="w-100%"` or you can override the inline-flex by adding `class="flex"`.
-(Do not use `class="block"` on a button (or `.btn`) because that will override its inline flexbox.)
+2. Override the inline-flex by adding `class="flex"`.
+(Do not use `class="block"` on a button because that will override its inline flexbox.)
+3. Include the button as a flex-item or grid-item, so that the `flex` or `grid` wrapper takes care of the button width.

 <button class="w-100% my-2" type="button" name="button">Button</button>